-Revenue from the direct sale of products to customers for a fixed price is recognized when the Company transfers control of the good to the customer.
+Revenue from the direct sale of products, including wellness products and medical cannabis products, to customers for a fixed price is recognized when the Company transfers control of the good to the customer.
 Judgment is required in determining whether the customer is a business or the end consumer in certain cases.
-The evaluation is made on the basis whether control is obtained related to the product and whether or not there is an additional transfer to the end consumer.
+The evaluation is made on the basis of whether control is obtained related to the product and whether or not there is an additional transfer to the end consumer.
 Control of the product transfers at a point in time either upon shipment to or receipt by the customer, depending on the contractual terms.
 The Company recognizes revenue in an amount that reflects the consideration that the Company expects to receive taking into account any variation that may result from rights of return.